andgineer/opensearch-log/docs/en/index.md

 # opensearch-log

-opensearch-log is a Python logging handler for direct and efficient log transmission to OpenSearch or CloudWatch.
+opensearch-log is a Python logging handler for direct and efficient log transmission to OpenSearch or AWS CloudWatch.

+It can also be used for local JSON logging to stdout.

-With context manager or function decorator you can add additional fields to log messages.
+Utilizing a context manager or function decorator, additional fields can be seamlessly added to log messages.

 ## Installation